alefore/weblog/software-correctness.md

 > increase in software robustness more than compensates for the reduced range of
 > values.

+### Software Errors: Algorithmic Errors

+#### Runaway Algorithmic Complexity

+Runaway algorithmic complexity occurs when algorithms are used that have an inadequate runtime or memory complexity for the inputs that they are given.
+Technically, it may be that the software *is* correct, but this won't
+help: the software will still fail to produce any useful results.

+When this happens, this is typically much worse than just some slightly bad performance; rather, it tends to manifest in programs that seemingly run forever.
+This is especially common when algorithms that have exponential complexity are used.

+##### Avoid n² Algorithmic Complexity

+In practice, for the types of sets that we often manipulate, algorithms of n² or worse runtime complexity tend to not be acceptable.

+Of course, the specifics will depend on the context and this is a gross simplification.

+###### Why n² Algorithmic Complexity Breaks

+Given that a variable that grows exponentially can only be in one of two states, systems with n² runtime complexity (or worse) transition very suddenly from a state where there's no palpable cause for alarm (the threshold where things fail is very far from the current value) to a state where they cease too work by a large margin (e.g., take disproportionately long to complete).

+Furthermore, most algorithms we encounter in practice (e.g., around containers) tend to consume values of n that are large enough to make this very problematic.
+For example, a container with only ten thousand elements will already require 10 million operations, which is often unacceptable.

+####### Exponential Growth: Binary

+When analyzing the effects of variables that experience exponential growth, most of the time we can think of them as binary values that can only be in one of these states:

+* Zero (or "very low").
+* Infinite (or "ridiculously high").

+This is because the transition between the two happens very quickly, almost instantaneously.

+####### Once Inflection Point Arrives, we Underestimate Speed of Change

+Once an inflection point arrives, people commonly underestimate the speed with which change governed by power laws will occur.

+Source: Paul Saffo, HBR: Six Rules for Effective Forecasting

+#### Unhandled Corner Cases

+Corner cases are a common source of software failures.
+Because, by definition, they happen rarely, programmers will often cut corners and not handle them.

+This doesn't simply happen out of lazyness: there's a point of diminishing returns where we must make a pragmatic decision not to handle every possible corner case.
+When we make the decision inappropriately (for example, because reality changes), these corner cases will appear.

 ### Software Errors: Life Cycle Errors

 #### Use After Free